 Kieran Culkin Net Worth

-Kieran Culkin Net Worth and Salary: Kieran Culkin is an American actor who has net worth of $5 million.
+Kieran Culkin is an American actor who has net worth of $5 million.
 He is the younger brother of actor Macaulay Culkin.
-He is known for his roles in films like "Igby Goes Down", "Succession", and "Scott Pilgrim vs. the World".
+Kieran is known for his roles in films like "Igby Goes Down", "Succession", and "Scott Pilgrim vs. the World".

 Other films Culkin has appeared in include "She's All That" (1999), "Music of the Heart" (1999), "The Dangerous Lives of Altar Boys" (2002), "Lymelife" (2008), "Paper Man" (2009), "Three Stories About Joan" (2009), "Scott Pilgrim vs. the World" (2010), "Margaret" (2011), "Hero Squad" (2011), "Movie 43" (2013), "Quitters" (2015), "Wiener-Dog" (2016), and "Infinity Baby" (2017).